net-lisias-ksp/Principia/Concepts.md

 # Trajectories

 A trajectory is a line depicting the positions of a vessel.
-In stock KSP, all trajectories are conics (ellipses, really) so there is not a lot of complexity to displaying or understanding them.
+In stock KSP, all trajectories are conics so there is not a lot of complexity to displaying or understanding them.
 With N-body physics, though, trajectories may become more complex (and are certainly not conics in the interesting cases) so Principia comes with additional tools for plotting trajectories.

 For each vessel, Principia may display three trajectories:
 * The *history*, painted in acid green, shows where your vessel was in the past.